fkeck/DNA_meta-analysis/README.md

 This repository provides R code and data to reproduce results and figures from the paper:

-Keck, F. et al. XXXXX
+Keck, F. et al. Meta-analysis shows both congruence and complementarity of DNA metabarcoding to traditional methods for biological community assessment.

 ## Analyses